cerebris/jsonapi-resources/README.md

 This resource has 5 attributes: `:id`, `:name_first`, `:name_last`, `:email`, `:twitter`.
 By default these attributes must exist on the model that is handled by the resource.

-A resource object wraps a Ruby object, usually an ActiveModel record, which is available as the `@object` variable.
-This allows a resource's methods to access the underlying object.
+A resource object wraps a Ruby model, usually an ActiveModel record, which is available as the `@model` variable.
+This allows a resource's methods to access the underlying model.

 For example, a computed attribute for `full_name` could be defined as such: